openlibhums/memory-alpha/content/pages/support/identifiers/crossref-article-doi.md

 A journal DOI is only mandatory if a journal does _not_ have an ISSN, as Crossref requires at least one unique identifier per journal.

 However, Crossref recommends registering a journal DOI even when an ISSN exists.
-We recommend using your journal code as the DOI.
+It is recommended to use your journal code as the DOI.
 For example, with the prefix of `10.0001` and the journal code `abcd`, you could set the journal DOI to `10.0001/abcd`.